-Digital retinal imaging offers detailed views of the retina, making it easier to detect disease.
+Digital retinal imaging, or fundus photography, offers detailed views of the retina, making it easier to detect disease.
 Early eye disease detection helps ensure that the proper treatment is put in place to hinder disease progression, or cure it all together.
 Consistently tracking anomalies in the eye with retinal imaging can lead to early detection of the following diseases:

 Retinal imaging can reveal damage to the optic nerve caused by excess pressure or increased pressure on blood vessels in this area.
 Early detection of glaucoma is crucial, as it can often lead to permanent vision loss for the patient.
-The SK-650A Non-Mydriatic Retinal Camera includes red-free imaging, which gives a clear comparison of nerve fiber layers to better assist in the diagnosis of glaucoma.
+The Huvitz HFC-1 Non-Mydriatic Fundus Camera includes red-free imaging, which gives a clear comparison of nerve fiber layers to better assist in the diagnosis of glaucoma.

 Age-Related Macular Degeneration